axibase/atsd/administration/data_retention.md

 Alternatively, use [group editor](#group-editor) to modify multiple metrics at once.

-Discarded commands for non-persistent metrics are logged with a `NON_PERSISTENT_METRIC` flag in the 'commands_discarded.log':
+Discarded commands for non-persistent metrics are logged with a `NON_PERSISTENT_METRIC` token in the 'commands_discarded.log':

 ```ls
 2018-03-29 05:56:21,518;NON_PERSISTENT_METRIC;series e:nurswgvml010 ms:1522302981000 t:refid=124.216.164.14 t:remote=37.58.57.238 m:ntp.stratum=2